smartholdem/crypto-networks/README.md

-# Network Configurations for the SmartHoldem Blockchain.
-Developed for TypeScript.
+## Network Configurations for the SmartHoldem Blockchain